-Beyond Antigua Guatemala: Five Quick But Awesome Trips!
+Beyond Antigua Guatemala: Four Quick But Awesome Trips!

 It’s not uncommon: Travelers come to Antigua, fall in love with the cobblestone streets, gorgeous old ruins, and cosmopolitan restaurants, and never want to leave.
 And that’s fine, except that there’s so much to see beyond the city’s borders.
 Here, we’ve compiled a handful of great day (and half-day) trips, as well as slightly longer excursions, that you can do using Antigua as a base.
-Climb a volcano, bike through the Antigua valley, or line up a tee shot with a smoking volcano.
-Head to the jungle to explore an ancient Mayan site or visit the highland lake of Atitlán and its small indigenous towns.
+Climb a volcano, bike through the Antigua valley, head to the jungle to explore an ancient Mayan site or visit the highland lake of Atitlán and its small indigenous towns.
 Get out and explore—Antigua isn’t going anywhere.

 Go Hiking or Biking

 (Trip length: a half-day.)